Trump cites Harry Reid as support to end birthright citizenship

 — Donald J. Trump (@realDonaldTrump) October 31, 2018

-“If you break our laws by entering this country without permission to give birth to a child,” Reid continued, “we reward that child with U.S. citizenship” and guarantee full access to government services.
+“If you break our laws by entering this country without permission to give birth to a child,” Reid continued, “we reward that child with U.S. citizenship.”

 In an interview with “Axios on HBO” released Tuesday, Trump said he plans to sign an executive order to end automatic citizenship for babies born in the United States to noncitizens and immigrants in the country illegally.